June 09, 2023

 Click through trends and keyword data can be compared with other dimensions and metrics from your site to learn more about how users found your search page and where they went after.
 You can also segment site search data by location, device type, demographic data and more to uncover deeper insights about who is searching on your site and why.

-Hopefully you’ve gained some valuable insights into how to best leverage GA4 and Studio to optimize your site experience and improve engagement.
-If you’re not currently a Studio customer, feel free to check out our walkthrough or schedule a demo.
-If you’re already a Studio customer, learn more about SearchStax Studio Analytics APIs.
+Hopefully you’ve gained some valuable insights into how to best leverage GA4 and Site Search to optimize your site experience and improve engagement.
+If you’re not currently a Site Search customer, feel free to schedule a demo.
+If you’re already a Site Search customer, learn more about SearchStax Site Search Analytics APIs.

-SearchStax Studio is a powerful site search tool that delivers actionable insights for marketers to understand user behavior and uncover improvement opportunities.
+SearchStax Site Search is a powerful site search tool that delivers actionable insights for marketers to understand user behavior and uncover improvement opportunities.

-SearchStax Studio is available at professional, business, and enterprise level pricing.
+SearchStax Site Search is available at professional, business, and enterprise level pricing.
 Visit our pricing page for a deeper dive.

 By Kevin Montgomery